 Before you are able to file a claim against a government agency in Florida, you must first notify the state agency of your intentions to file.
 You’ll need to mail a physical letter to the Florida Division of Risk Management.
 The letter of intent must be physical and will not be considered if done through email.
 Your letter must include the accident date, facts of the accident, and your injuries.
 Alternatively, you may fill out a claims form.

 You must send the letter of intent within three years of the accident, but be aware that Florida now has a two year statute of limitations for cases involving negligence.
 From there, the Florida Division of Risk Management will either approve or deny your claim.
 This will inform whether or not you proceed with a personal injury claim.
-To help ensure everything is filed correctly, on time, and with the best possible chance of success, it’s recommended you obtain the help of a professional and knowledgeable personal injury lawyer.
+To help ensure everything is filed correctly, on time, and with the best possible chance of success, it’s recommended you obtain the help of a professional and knowledgeable personal injury lawyer in New Port Richey.
 With a unique proficiency in how government agencies think and receive claims, McPherson & Thomas, P.A. will be able to get you the results you are looking for.

 Was Your Bus Accident Due to a Government Agency?
 A Knowledgeable Attorney Can Help Today